Dreams and Nightmares (song): Background and recording

-After Mill had started recording Dreams and Nightmares in January 2012, he finished the title track at a Miami studio during one of the album's last sessions in September.
+After the release of the Dreams and Nightmares single "Young & Gettin' It", Mill recorded the title track at Miami's Ocean Sky Hotel during one of the album's last sessions in September 2012.
 Mill delivered multiple takes in the studio, which he enthusiastically asked the rappers with him to play back from the start.
-They had highly positive reactions and Mill also rapped along at points, concluding after the takes: "Can't do nothing but talk strongly."
+They reacted positively and Mill also rapped along at points, concluding after the takes: "Can't do nothing but talk strongly."
 Mill told the rappers that the first part of "Dreams and Nightmares" represented dreams, while the second was based on nightmares.
+Atlantic Records senior vice president of A&R Dallas Martin recalled that Tone the Beat Bully's music was the same throughout when he first played the song, with Mill rapping the first part over piano in the studio.
+Afterwards, Mill wanted the producer to add a beat switch as he rapped that "y'all thought I was finished", an idea the studio team were fond of.
+Tone the Beat Bully then changed the music unannounced and Mill wrote most of his verse to see the reaction of the team, who were impressed with his rapping on the second part.
+Martin offered that the first part shows Mill's rapping abilities, while the second part is his renowned confidence.